The Mark of the Beast (pdf)

 "For my thoughts are not your thoughts, neither are your ways my ways," declares the LORD.
 As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.
 (Isa 55:8,9)

-The Greek word found in Rev.3:10 and translated keep you from is also found at John 17:11 and 17:15 and can mean keep through.
+However, assuming for the sake of argument, it does refer to the end times and rapture, the Greek word found in Rev. 3:10 and translated keep you from is also found at John 17:11 and 17:15 and can mean keep through.
 This is what will happen, if we are the generation of saints to face the antichrist -- we will be kept through that horrible time, that is, as long as we do our part for God to continue to keep us, as the Scriptures declare.
 See Rev. 13:10 and 14:12.

 Also remember that the prophet Daniel went into the lion's den and the three Hebrew men -- Shadrach, Meshach and Abednego -- went into Nebuchadnezzar's blazing furnace!
 God did not keep them from such a severe life or death test.